Self-help books can be the key that opens your whole world up to new possibilities. These books can teach us a new skill or open our mind.

 11. You Can Heal Your Life by Louse Hay

 So often we think we are the victim of illness, disease and whatever health conditions we face.
-Louise Hay teaches us that we can heal our lives by changing our thoughts and doing the mental work we need.
+Louise Hay teaches us in You Can Heal Your Life that we can heal our lives by changing our thoughts and doing the mental work we need.

 Louise underwent some terrible circumstances in her life, and shares these and how she was able to turn her thoughts and her illnesses around.
 If you want to improve your health, this is a great read to open your mind to the possibilities of how our thinking (often as related to our past) is affecting us, and may be contributing or causing the health concerns we face.

 What do you have to lose?
 Turning your thoughts around will not only make you happier, it can heal your life.